 Institute of Business and Management monitors student's attendance and aids if the student is experiencing difficulties and not progressing through their program as per the schedule.
-It is especially important for students undertaking courses to maintain the minimum attendance requirement of over 80% in a given study period.
-Failure to maintain the required attendance rate can lead to student not complying with their student visa requirements and their enrolment being affected.
+It is especially important for students undertaking courses to maintain the minimum attendance requirement of over 80% in any given study period.
 For further information please refer Attendance Monitoring Policy and Procedure on our website- www.ibm.vic.edu.au